danmory/landing/README.md

-# Personal Landing Page
+# Developer Portfolio Landing Page

-A modern, responsive, and bilingual (EN/RU) landing page built with React, TypeScript, and Tailwind CSS.
+A modern, minimalist landing page for a fullstack developer specializing in Fintech, Blockchain, and AI solutions.

 ## Features

-- 🌐 Bilingual support (English/Russian)
-- 🎨 Modern and clean design
-- 📱 Fully responsive
+- Clean, modern design with a neutral color palette
+- Responsive layout that works on all devices
-- 🎭 Smooth animations with Framer Motion
+- Smooth animations and transitions
-- 🖼️ Project showcase with image slider
+- Project showcase with tech stack icons
+- Social media integration
+- Built with React, TypeScript, and Tailwind CSS

+## Tech Stack

+- React 18
-- 💬 Quote carousel
+- TypeScript
-- 📊 Interactive skills and values visualization
+- Tailwind CSS
+- Framer Motion
-- 📝 Contact form
+- Vite
-- 🎯 Easy to customize and extend
+- React Icons

 ## Getting Started